AlaSQL/alasql/README.md

 ## Experimental
-_Usefull stuff, but there might be dragons_
+_Useful stuff, but there might be dragons_